 19.6 Incapacity to Perform Duties

-If the appointing authority has been informed through a doctor’s report of a medical examination that an employee is not capable of properly performing his/her duties, he/she may require the employee to absent himself/herself from work until the incapacity is remedied.
+If the appointing authority has been informed through a doctor’s report of a medical examination that an employee is not capable of properly performing their duties, they may require the employee to absent himself/herself from work until the incapacity is remedied.
 During such absence the employee may utilize any accumulated sick leave, vacation, holiday and compensatory time.

 19.7 Use of Sick Leave While on Vacation